Emergency Contraception is commonly known as “Plan B,” “Next Choice,” “ella,” or “Morning After Pill”

-Women and men of any age can purchase most EC brands (Plan-B, Next Choice and generics) over the counter, at a local pharmacy, without a prescription or ID.
+Women and men of any age can purchase most EC brands (Plan-B, Next Choice and generics) over the counter, at local pharmacy or at Summit without a prescription or ID.

 Patients can take EC up to 120 hours (5 days) after unprotected intercourse!